ojusave/zoom_adk_s2s/README.md

 3. **Use the ADK Web UI:**
    - Select your agent.
-   - Enter natural language prompts (e.g., "Create a meeting tomorrow at 2pm").
+   - Enter natural language prompts (e.g., "Check my emails", "Create a meeting tomorrow at 2pm").
    - Observe and validate the agent's responses.

 4. **Review logs and analytics in the web UI.**